Gordon-Rushville's Ashton Dane moves on to final round, six others fall in semis

 Class C

+It was a rough second day of the tournament for a number of local state qualifiers.

-Morrill senior Daniel Kobel had a pin and a 5-4 decision in his two consolation matchups at 145 pounds and has a chance to finish as high as third in the bracket.
+Morrill senior Daniel Kobel had a pin and a 5-4 decision in his opening two consolation matchups at 145 pounds.
+But he then lost a 10-4 decision in a third and was eliminated.

-So does Gordon-Rushville senior Curtis Rittgame, who had a 6-1 decision and a pin in his two matches at 182.
+Gordon-Rushville senior Curtis Rittgame, who had a 6-1 decision and a pin in the 182-pound consolation bracket and then lost a 7-5 decision.

 Gordon-Rushville junior Tucker Banister also had a pin in his first matchup at 132 and then lost a 3-1 decision.